OfficeDev/TrainingContent/O3654/O3654-4 Native Android Development with Office 365 APIs/04 O365 OneDrive SDK/hands-on-lab.md

     Try clicking on a "(Folder)" in the list - the code will then enumerate the contents of that Folder.

-In this task we made a call to the to enumerate the User's Files and Folders.
+In this task we will call the Graph APIs to enumerate the User's Files and Folders.
 There is a lot of boilerplate code here, so let's take a look at the interesting parts:

 First we have to note that the function `startRetrieveFiles()` has two functions: